The Lord Moynihan

 M

 Lord Moynihan's full title is The Lord Moynihan.
-His name is Colin Berkeley Moynihan, and he was excluded from the House of Lords on 29 April 2026.
+His name is Colin Berkeley Moynihan, and he is a current member of the House of Lords.

 Allowance claims · 2026